Malinariy/Solidity-works/DeBot Shopping list/README.md

 This is an example of a "Shopping List" application.
 The application consists some contracts:

--contracts of DeBots: Debot_InitList.sol, Debot_FillList.sol, Debot_AtMarket.sol, ShopDebot.sol
+-contracts of DeBots: Debot_InitList.sol, Debot_FillList.sol, Debot_AtMarket.sol

--smart contract containing shopping list and file containig some structs, interfaces: shopList.sol and structForShopList.sol
+-smart contract containing shopping list and file containig some structs, interfaces: ShopList.sol and structs_storage.sol

 ## How to try DeBot in the Surf